therdm/image_capture_field/README.md

 ImageCaptureField is as easy-to-use as a TextField which works with it's own controller to take image input with inbuilt optional image cropper

-## Simple to use: Just Follow 2 steps
+## Simple to use: Just Follow below 2 steps

-### 1. Define a ImageCaptureController
+### Step 1.
+Define a ImageCaptureController

 ```
 final _controller = ImageCaptureController();
 ```

-### 2. Put as a child of any child or may be as a children of Column
+### Step 2.
+Put as a child of any widget or may be as one of the children of a Column

 Just like below Code put it anywhere in your code

 ```
 ImageCaptureField(
     controller: _controller,
-    width: 300,
-    height: 200,
-    includeCropper: false,
-    borderRadiusValue: 10,
-    bottomRightDistance: 24,
 ),
 ```

-And it is DONE.
-You can NOW pick any image. <br />
+### And it is DONE.
+You can NOW pick any image.

 Access Image Data (Uint8List) by,